Ontheheavens/Ship-Editor/README.md

 # Ship-Editor
-Visualizer and editor of object data in JSON format using GUI written with Swing.
+Visualizer and editor of object data in JSON and CSV format using GUI written with Swing.

 Uses JavaGL library for low-level AffineTransform functionality, Jackson for JSON handling and Lombok for boilerplate code.